DaveCoDev/not-again-ai/README.md

 Install the [Ruff extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) for VSCode.

-Default settings are configured in [`.vscode/settings.json`](./.vscode/settings.json).
-This will enable Ruff and black with consistent settings.
+Default settings are configured in [`.vscode/settings.json`](./.vscode/settings.json) which will enable Ruff with consistent settings.

-# Documentation
+# Generating Documentation

 ## Generating a User Guide